| Name | Mercator |

 +y_0=False Northing

-A more common formulation for Mercator is to drop the +k_0, and instead to provide a latitude of true scale using the +lat_ts parameter, which is the latitude at which the scale is 1.
+A more common formulation for Mercator is to drop the +k_0, and instead to

 The Mercator projection is a special case of the Lambert Conic Conformal projection with the equator as the single standard parallel.
 All other parallels of latitude are straight lines and the meridians are also straight lines at right angles to the equator, equally spaced.
 It is little used for land mapping purposes but is in universal use for navigation charts and is the basis for the transverse and oblique forms of the Mercator.
 As well as being conformal, it has the particular property that straight lines drawn on it are lines of constant bearing.
 Thus navigators may derive their course from the angle the straight course line makes with the meridians.